Welcome To Hell (1981)

 release, more or less.

-"Powerdrive" begins in sort of an unexpected way, not really feeling like the first
+"Powerdrive" begins in sort of an unexpected way, not really feeling like the

-and melodic, adding something to the sound.
+more complex and melodic, adding something to the sound.

 The next song shows Abaddon using a bit of double-bass in the beginning.
 "Flytrap"

 scorches incessantly, featuring a killer riff that makes it easy believe that this was written a few years earlier.
 Once again,

 the guitar solo is a step up from the past, in a sense, though the lyrics are kind of a step down.
 The song title isn't really

 as diabolical as what one would expect.
 Aside from that, the music is pure Venom.